-This time of year brings the opportunity for new beginnings, and a determination to make something better.
+This time of year offers the opportunity for new beginnings and a determination to make something better.
 Whether you resolve to get a new job, go for that promotion, stick to a healthy diet, or hit the gym more—it’s a good time for reflection.
 This is particularly true about your career.

-You may be currently on the job hunt, or thinking about starting.
-You need an effectively-written resume to greater your chances of landing an interview.
-Just as you put together an exercise routine that’s specific to your personal needs, your resume needs to be aligned with your particular job search.
-Take the time to evaluate yours, and be sure it’s in line with what you presently need.
-Treat it like a trip to the gym – and workout your resume!
+You may be currently on the job hunt or thinking about starting; if so, you need an effectively-written resume to greater your chances of landing an interview.
+And just as you put together an exercise routine that’s specific to your personal needs, your resume needs to be aligned with your particular job search.
+You should take the time to evaluate yours, and be sure it’s in line with what you presently need.
+Treat it like a trip to the gym, and follow these three steps to workout your resume:

-Run Some Drills
+1. Run Some Drills

 - Are you showing measurable results?
-Saying you saved the company money two years in a row is great—but how much money was it?
-And how did you do it?
+Saying you saved the company money two years in a row is great—but how much was it?
+How did you do it?
+And what kind of impact did it make?
 Quantify your information to give hiring managers greater insight into your abilities and accomplishments.
-(To see how to quantify read the article “By The Numbers: Quantify Your Resume for Maximum Impact”)
+Showcase specific achievements that help put you ahead of other applicants.

 - Do you tailor it each time?
-You wouldn’t work the same muscles every single time using the same routine – don’t use a generic resume for each job application.
-Customize it to match the roles you desire.
-Showcase specific achievements that help put you ahead of other candidates.
+You wouldn’t work the same muscles every single time using the same routine, so don’t use a generic resume for each job application.
+Customize it to match the roles you want!
+Use the job descriptions to your advantage and reference specific keywords and phrases on your resume to demonstrate how you’re the right candidate for the role.

-Allow Cool-Down Time
+2. Allow Cool-Down Time

-Make It a Routine
+3. Make It a Routine

 It would be great if we could go to the gym once and walk out in the best shape of our lives!
 But that’s not the way it works.
 So what do you do?
 You put together an exercise routine to follow.
 Do the same with your resume, and make sure you routinely review it and regularly make adjustments to keep it consistent with your search and current career goals.